edegiil/KNU_JAVA_2018_Spring_MUKNU/README.md

 ## Functions
    * Random Recommendation</br>
-    Randomly pick a restaurant near KNU by a click of button
+    Randomly pick a restaurant near KNU by single click of button

    * Categorize Restaurants</br>
     Showing restaurant near KNU by category in order to aid resasonable and easy choice.